yhpong/Scientific-Toolkit/README.md

 ![tSNE](Screenshots/tSNE.jpg)

 While PCA is very simple and efficient, it has limited use when the variables are not-linearly related.
-In that case t-SNE (inveted by [Laurens van der Maaten](https://lvdmaaten.github.io/tsne/)) maybe a better option.
+In that case t-SNE (invented by [Laurens van der Maaten](https://lvdmaaten.github.io/tsne/)) maybe a better option.
 ```
 Dim TS1 As New ctSNE
 With TS1